I Showed Up To My Sixteenth Birthday Party In A Bra

 Oh yes I did.

-To clarify, it was a sports bra, and if you’d spent the afternoon rock climbing on a 106F August day and then driven home in a car with no A/C you probably would have, too.
+To clarify, it was a sports bra, and if you’d spent the afternoon rock climbing on a 106°F August day and then driven home without A/C you probably would have, too.

 Especially if, er, you didn’t know your 30 closest friends were waiting for you at home with a giant chocolate cake to smash in your face.